tierneytim/btAudio/README.md

 ```
 <a name="h"></a>
 ## Dynamic Range Compression
-I'll highlight terms throughout this section that will be paramters for the [Dynamic range compression(DRC)](https://en.wikipedia.org/wiki/Dynamic_range_compression).
+I'll highlight terms throughout this section that will be parameters for the [Dynamic range compression(DRC)](https://en.wikipedia.org/wiki/Dynamic_range_compression).
 DRC is a method that evens out the sound of audio.
 It compresses loud sounds to the level of quiet ones and then, optionally, amplifies(`gain`) both.
 The result is a more even audio experience.
 It is nonlinear and has many, many settings.
-It is both compicated to implement and to use.
+It is both complicated to implement and to use.
 Consider this feature experimental.
 There are two main types of compression: Hard Knee and Soft Knee.
 Basically, once the audio reaches a certain `threshold` it starts to be compressed by a certain `Ratio`.
 Hard knee compressors start compressing immediately at the `threshold` but Soft knee compressors start compressing sooner and in a more smooth fashion.
 Supposedly, this leads to a more natural sound but it is far more computationaly intensive to implement.
 <a title="Iainf / Public domain" href="https://commons.wikimedia.org/wiki/File:Compression_knee.svg"><img width="600" alt="Compression knee" src="https://upload.wikimedia.org/wikipedia/commons/3/3e/Compression_knee.svg"></a>

 You can also specify the `width` of this soft knee (i.e. How gradual you want the compression to be).
 Setting this `width` to zero implements a hard knee.
-You can alsoe set `attack` and `release` times.
-These are time constants that determin how quickly the compressor starts working.
+You can also set `attack` and `release` times.
+These are time constants that determine how quickly the compressor starts working.
 For instance if there was a sudden change in volume you might want to have a very quick `attack` time so as to compress that signal quickly.
 Having a long `release` time will leave the compressor running for a brief time after it has started compressing.
 I've got two examples on how to use the compressor.
 One has extreme parameters that you can just turn on or off and another with full serial control over all the parameters.

 <a name="h1"></a>